jhand1993/Stan_workshop_fall2022/README.md

 - pandas
 - nest_asyncio (install with pip).

+You may need to install in your Python environment libgfortran even after installing a conda environment from the yaml provided:
+>conda install -c conda-forge libgfortran.

-PyStan is compatible with macOS and some Linux distribution, so make sure your computer is compatible before embarking on this workshop.
+PyStan is compatible with macOS and some Linux distributions, so make sure your computer is compatible before embarking on this workshop.

 Note: we are using PyStan 3, which is a significant rewrite of PyStan and is not compatible with PyStan 2.
 Make sure to install PyStan via pip to get the latest stable PyStan 3!